charonn0/RB-zlib/README.md

   End If
 ```

-This example performs a hand-rolled HTTP request using a TCPSocket, and demonstrates how the ZStream can be used with any object that implements the `Readable` and/or `Writeable` interfaces:
+This example performs a hand-rolled HTTP request using a TCPSocket, and demonstrates how the `CompressedStream` can be used with any object that implements the `Readable` and/or `Writeable` interfaces:

 ```realbasic
   Static CRLF As String = EndOfLine.Windows